iainctduncan/learn-scheme-for-max/part_1.rst

   s4m> #<unspecified>

 A more complex example might return something from the let.
 Remember, a let returns its last expression.
-We'll make a named-let to calcuate a value, x, to some power, y.
+We'll make a named-let to calculate a value, x, to some power, y.

 .. code:: scm